 Earlier, I asked you to do a theoretical exercise with your team based on sacking them all, rehiring the good ones and replacing the bad ones.
 But what if your team could do the same thing to management?
 How many of them would rehire their managers and the business owner?
 If they knew with 100% certainty that they could get a better job tomorrow, how many do you think would stay?
 But if you could allow them to play a game that they could win, improve at, and was fun, why would they want to go anywhere else?
 Some may even do more than is expected, and really achieve their full potential!

-If you want us to help you Play the GAME of business and help you and your Team get closer to performing at your full potential, then give us a call or come and see us in action at one of our upcoming events!
+If you want us to help you Play the GAME of business and help you and your Team get closer to performing at your full potential, then give us a call or come to our upcoming TEAM MASTERY WORKSHOP – just CLICK HERE to book your FREE PLACE!